w1bb/POO-Homework-02a/README.md

 A certain page can be generated (since singleton is used, it will simply be returned) using its name by making use of the **FACTORY** design pattern.

 Page responses are also created after any action using the **BUILDER** design pattern.

+## Documentation

+In short, the control is given to an interpreter that "understands" the commands and translates them to actual user-webpage interaction.
+A request is sent to the page that should resolve it (that page is determined using the "page" filed in the json files, and the conversion string-class is made using the PageFactory class).

+In case of special pages, such as the "see details" page, there exists a special method called "afterEnter" that should be called when such a context change happens.
+This method might redirect users to other webpages (see the "logout" page) or might output different information based on other fields (e.g. "see details").

+Page responses are generated after any interaction with the webpages and they represent the means of communication with the interpreter / user.

 This makes the flow of the program very easy to read and understand.
 For more info, please take a quick look at the code, as it is **very** well documented.